Skip to main content

 Forwarding feeA forwarding message fee.
 More can be read about this in the fees documentation.

-Logical time of creationThe time used to create the correct transaction queue.
+Logical time of creationThe time used to create the correct messages queue.

-UNIX tome of creationThe time the transaction was created in UNIX.
+UNIX time of creationThe time the message was created in UNIX.

 State InitCode and source data for deploying a smart contract.
 If the bit is set to 0, it means that we do not have a State Init.
 But if it is set to 1, then another bit needs to be written which indicates whether the State Init is stored in the same cell (0) or written as a reference (1).